If you’ve been wondering long about your Trucking career, please don’t!

 Lang Diesel Inc is a local equipment dealer which you can count on.

-If you make an agreement to work with them for two years time after graduation, you can get a scholarship as well as a sign-in bonus.
+If you make an agreement to work with them for two years time after graduation, you can get a scholarship as well as a sign-on bonus.

 Comparing Trucking Schools in Kansas

-While you’re thinking of a possible trucking school to pursue your career in, you may as well look at how the schools stand with your certification and licensure you need afterwards.
+While you’re thinking of a possible trucking school to pursue your career in, you may as well look at how the schools stand with your certification and licensure you need afterward.

 If you’re going for diesel technology, you can select a program that helps you prepare for ASE Certification.

 Salina Tech, for instance, has a diesel technology program that is precisely designed to give you the necessary skills for ASE Certification.

 The instructors who provide this program are all Master ASE Certified, and the programs are too.